 Education and prevention services

-Compass Center provides medically-accurate sexual health education and teen dating violence prevention educations to middle school students in Chapel Hill-Carrboro Schools.
-Our programs teach life skills and critical thinking to help students make positive life choices and avoid teen pregnancy and sexually transmitted infections.
+Teens Climb High offers medically-accurate, inclusive, and comprehensive sexual health education to 9th grade students.
+Our program teaches life skills and critical thinking to help students make positive life choices and avoid teen pregnancy and sexually transmitted infections.

-Compass Center also offers modified versions of their adolescent programming in alternative classroom/youth settings.
-For questions or to schedule a presentation, please contact firstname.lastname@example.org.
+Compass Center offers modified versions of our adolescent programming in alternative classroom/youth settings throughout the community.
+For questions or to schedule a presentation, please contact email@example.com.

 Empowering Our Community

-To raise awareness, educate the community, and prevent domestic violence, Compass Center offers extensive community education, training, and public education.
+To raise awareness, educate the community, and prevent domestic violence, Compass Center offers extensive adult education and professional training for the community.
 We are happy to customize/focus on a presentation or training to cover specific topics related to domestic violence.

 Domestic Violence Trainings and Presentations

 We offer a presentation entitled “Breaking the Silence” that defines domestic violence, discusses different forms of abuse, and dispels common myths around domestic violence.
 Our trainings and presentations focus on why victims stay in abusive relationships, the effects of domestic violence on families with children, and what can be done about domestic violence.

 Specifically, we offer: